 Afterwards you will be taken back to Reykjavik, drop of your hire car and you will have your last evening to spend as you wish.

-All accommodation (based on standard double / twin room)
+All accommodation (based on standard double / twin room bed and breakfast)

 All guided activities and equipment as specified in the itinerary